splunk/public-o11y-docs/infrastructure/monitor/azure.rst

 Use default dashboards and built-in content to monitor Azure services
 =========================================================================================

-Observability Cloud provides default dashboards and built-in content for supported Azure services.
+Observability Cloud provides default dashboards and built-in content for selected Azure services.

 Default dashboards
 -------------------------------------------------------------------

 To see all the pre-built dashboards for data collected in your organization, select :strong:`Dashboards > Built-in`.
-Services include:
+Supported services include:

 * Azure App service
 * Azure batch